Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: System Architecture and Workflow

 \paragraph*{Layer~2: Skill descriptions and knowledge bases.} Each agent is associated with a structured natural-language file (\texttt{SKILL.md}) that functions as both a formal interface specification and a persistent knowledge base.

-The first component of the file defines the agent’s contract: required inputs, expected outputs, permissible tools, execution constraints, and the sequence of subtasks.
-This specification ensures that the orchestrator interacts with the agent in a controlled and predictable manner.
+The first component of the file defines the agent's contract: required inputs, expected outputs, permissible tools, execution constraints, and the sequence of subtasks.
+This specification ensures that each stage has a well-defined, inspectable contract that the LangGraph state machine and the Adaptive Coordinator can rely on.

 The second component records accumulated failure patterns encountered during development and evaluation.
 Each entry documents the context in which a failure occurred, the root cause, and the generalized resolution rule.
 These entries are written in structured form to promote consistency across updates.
 When a new class of failure is resolved, the corresponding rule is added to the relevant skill file.
 This process expands the system’s coverage without modifying deterministic computation within a given pipeline version.
 Because skill files are version-controlled, each run is associated with a fixed and inspectable knowledge state.